ericmordi123/Discover-the-UK/README.md

 ### User Stories Testing
   - I tested the users ability to be able to see reviews and info for specific places for example an accomodation or a restuarant by clicking on the alphabatised markers making sure the full  information and contact details are shown in the info window and are easy to see.
   - I also typed in diffrent locations and clicked on diffrent markers to make sure the all accomodation/bars rectuarants are being shown.
-  - A User would want to search for accomodation so that I get an understanding of where places are so I can plan my stay.
+  - A User would want to search for accomodation so that they can get an understanding of where places are so I can plan my stay.
 This was tested by making sure I had correctly used the API to fetch the correct places for that location.
   - A User would  want to select a specific bar, restaurant or hotel and get the correct contact details and address for that place, so that they can give a place a call or visit their website for further info or to arrange a booking.
 This was tested by again making sure I had used Google's API correctly and it was showing the correct infomation.

 ## DEPLOYMENT